mdsufz/OrtSuite/README.md

 Copy DIAMOND to your local directory: sudo cp diamond /usr/local/bin
 ```

 Usage
 =====

+Please view the OrtSuite tutorial for detailed instructions and examples.

+Once installation of OrtSuite and all dependencies are completed the different commands can be called independently.

 ## download_kos

-Download all the sequences from each desired KO (KEGG Orthology) group to a FASTA file.
+Download all the sequences associated with the KO (KEGG Orthology) group to a FASTA file.

 The input can be:

-- KEGG pathway map ID
+- a KEGG pathway map ID

 - List of KO IDs